calroc/Thun/docs/Correcet_Programming.rst

-This is a bit hard to read, so let’s define a helper function to convert an environment to a string format.
+This is a bit hard to read, so let's define a helper function to convert an environment to a string format.

 .. code:: ipython2